-The Schengen Cultural Visa enables people to enter the Schengen area for cultural purposes.
+The Schengen Cultural Visa enables people to enter the Schengen area to participate in events related to culture, sports, film shooting, or religion.
 The full name of the visa is the Schengen Cultural, Film Crew, Sports, and Religious Visa.

 - Participation in a short-term cultural or sports event.

 Do I Need to Apply for a Cultural Schengen Visa?

 All nationals of the countries under the Schengen visa regime need to get e Schengen cultural visa to enter the territory for such purposes.

 Schengen Visa Requirements for Cultural Visitors